barrryblock/barrryblock.github.io/_posts/2025-02-21-cyber-security-trends-shaping-our-digital-public-infrastructure.md

 ### 5. Data Brokers & Identity: The Unseen Risk
 You know all those background check services offering any detail on someone for the cost of a latte?
 Sometimes they get hacked, and _your_ info is part of the loot.
 Then we have national identity breaches where entire populations’ biometric data, addresses, and phone numbers are posted in the dark corners of the internet[^11].

 A breach at National Public Data exposed sensitive information (possibly including Social Security numbers) of millions of people across multiple countries [^9].
-Meanwhile, a massive breach in El Salvador’s national digital infrastructure compromised the personal data of 5.1 million citizens—including biometric facial photos [^10]—highlighting how national identity systems can become gold mines for cybercriminals.
+Meanwhile, a massive breach in El Salvador’s national digital infrastructure compromised the personal data of 5.1 million citizens—including biometric facial photos [^10], highlighting how national identity systems can become gold mines for cybercriminals.

 **Pro Tip:** Implement robust encryption and multi-factor authentication.
-Demand that organizations handling your data do the same—or at least send them a strongly worded email.
+Demand that organizations handling your data do the same, or at least send them a strongly worded email.

 ---